Written By: Karen Ritter, RN BSN

 Malignant Peritoneal Mesothelioma

-Peritoneal mesothelioma is a rare cancer that forms in the thin lining of the abdominal cavity (the peritoneum).
-It is caused by exposure to asbestos.’
+Peritoneal mesothelioma is a type of mesothelioma that forms in the lining of the abdominal cavity.
+It is an aggressive cancer caused by exposure to asbestos.
+Treatment options include surgery and chemotherapy.

 Medically Reviewed By